Blue-Wall-Group/BlueWallGroup-wiki-archive/Current-Product-Deliverable.md

 #### Status:
 This contribution was accepted and merged on 2/21/2018 and deployed on 2/27/2018.

+#### Results:
+Since this improvement only involved semantics changes, the UI of the software did not change and thus results are not applicable.

 #### Description:
 Within the MediaWiki Flow extension, several `<div>` elements needed to be changed into `<article>` elements in order to better follow semantic HTML conventions, specifically W3 and MDN HTML standards.